Professional server migration checklist can transform your business operations.

 That’s why every IT team needs a solid server migration checklist, a roadmap that ensures smooth execution, secure data transfer, and zero surprises.
 Whether you’re moving on-prem to cloud, upgrading outdated systems, or consolidating environments, this guide from Gia Space covers everything you need to do it right.

 As of 2025, 94% of enterprises worldwide are utilizing cloud computing, with 72% of global workloads now hosted in the cloud, up from 66% the previous year.
+A well-structured server migration checklist is the difference between a seamless transition and costly downtime.
+This server migration checklist keeps your team organized, aligned, and ready for anything.
 A migration checklist keeps your team organized, aligned, and ready for anything.
-It helps you:

 - Plan and define goals